 Prices reflect what features you get:

-PG line is cheapest ($30 or so) because it does not have replaceable parts, but is otherwise identical to the higher-end PX line.
-I own a pair for employee use and they really do prune just the same as my PX ones.
+PG line is cheapest ($40 or so) because it does not have replaceable parts, but is otherwise similar to the higher-end PX line.
+I own a pair for employee use and they prune the same as my PX ones – they just might not last as long.

 PX line is the standard high-quality ergonomic pruner.
-The parts are replaceable and the price runs between $45 and $55 on Amazon.
-I use the PX-M2, the replaceable-part kind (PX) with a medium handle (M) and medium blade size (2) that most pruners have.
+The parts are replaceable and the price runs between $45 and $60.
+I use the PX-M2, the replaceable-part kind (PX) with a medium handle (M) and the medium blade size (2) that most pruners have.

 PX-R line is the type with rotating handles.
 I bought a pair of these as a gift for an excellent employee just before pruning season, and got to try them out.
 I hadn’t liked the rotating-handle Felcos in the past because I couldn’t grab them quickly and prune just one stem – it took some doing to arrange them in my hand – but the Bahco rotators have a smaller rotating handle which makes them easy to use as your primary pruning shears if you wish.